 Corresponding to 14 Karat

-- Assaying and Hallmarking centre’s mark/number
+- Assaying and Hallmarking center’s mark/number

 Jeweller’s identification mark